hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 ### Signal K

 If you are using the device with Signal K, you need to connect it to your Signal K server.
-If you haven't one set up yet, follow the [Signal K server installation instructions](https://github.com/SignalK/signalk-server).
+If you haven't set up one yet, follow the [Signal K server installation instructions](https://github.com/SignalK/signalk-server).

  You could set the Wi-Fi and server information in the code, but this tutorial relies on automatic (Bonjour/mDNS/DNS-DD/Avahi) service discovery.

 After powering up, if the device hasn't been configured yet, a wireless access point named "Configure temperatures" should appear.
 If you connect to it, you should be automatically taken to the WiFiManager configuration screen.
+If that doesn't happen, open the browser and navigate to http://192.168.4.1/.
 Select the Wi-Fi network you normally use and enter the password.
 The device should now automatically connect to the network.